e271828e/Flight.jl/docs/notes/design/framework_design.md

   `capture` returns condition and time separately for resume-at-time.
-- **Trim is untouched by all of this.** Optimizer iterations are raw write → sweep → read cycles on the activation — no boundaries, no events, no `h`; only the committed solution executes boundary zero.
+- **Trim is untouched by all of this.** Optimizer iterations are raw write → sweep → read cycles on the activation — no boundaries, no events, no `g`; only the committed solution executes boundary zero.
 A guard firing at commit is a wanted failure signal: today's hand-written trim asserts (`!stall`, no weight-on-wheels, `ω > ω_idle`) become the model's own event logic, surfaced through the ordinary machinery instead of `@assert`.